 Soon the song starts, ‘Megham poothu thudangi, Moham peythu thudangi’

-This scene is one of the purest and most honest scenes in the film.
-Not for what is on the outside, but what it means, what it wants us to see.
-The song shows their dreams of life which started few hours back.
-You feel as if you have a bond with the main characters having known them for a long time and thus share the highs and the lows emotionally throughout the plot.
+This scene is one of the purest and most honest moments in the film.
+It’s not just about what is on the outside but what it symbolizes and what it intends for us to see.
+The song portrays their dreams of life that began a few hours back.
+You feel as if you have a connection with the main characters, as if you’ve known them for a long time, and thus, emotionally share the highs and lows throughout the plot.

 Jayakrishnan ‘Clara, is a girl who came from somewhere and vanished to somewhere’

-It was raining, the atmosphere looked very beautiful and then comes the first letter from Clara to Jayakrishnan.
+It was raining, and the atmosphere looked very beautiful, and then comes the first letter from Clara to Jayakrishnan.
 Rain is a recurring theme and is portrayed almost as a character in the film.
 It does not rain at the final meeting between Clara and Jayakrishnan.
-The incredible score by Johnson (songs by Perumbavoor G. Raveendranath), pushes its emotional effectiveness up a notch.
+The incredible score by Johnson (with songs by Perumbavoor G. Raveendranath) pushes its emotional effectiveness up a notch.

-Padmarajan, one of the greatest script-writers and directors from Kerala but I feel, it is a little unwarranted on the non-Malayalam viewer to pick up his movies, it is difficult to identify with the lifestyle of the characters.
+Padmarajan, one of the greatest scriptwriters and directors from Kerala, but I feel it is a little unwarranted for the non-Malayalam viewer to pick up his movies as it is difficult to identify with the lifestyle of the characters.
 Once you get to feel it, you will get addicted to him.
-The film was ranked 8 by IBN Live in its list of greatest Indian films of all time.
-It is far above from the usual.
-Experience this movie, don’t simply watch it, from the charm of all the characters.
+The film was ranked 8 by IBN Live in its list of the greatest Indian films of all time.
+It is far above the usual.
+Experience this movie, don’t simply watch it, for the charm of all the characters.

 Be the first to comment on "Revisiting A Classic: Thoovanathumbikal"